 - Changing Weather: The weather at Glacier National Park can change rapidly.
 Different zones of the park often experience different weather conditions at the same time.
 Carry clothing in layers, and be prepared for changing weather.

 - Losing your way: The park’s trails are mostly very clearly marked for tourists.
 There are detailed maps and guided tours available for hikers.
 However, there have been instances of trekkers losing their way in the wilderness.
 It is highly recommended to contact local park authorities or rangers before you start on your hiking expedition.

 - Buy Travel Insurance: Before you start your journey, invest in a

 This is a smart move that can save you from losing money over medical emergencies or unexpected expenses related to cancellation.

 Visitors Medical Insurance for Travelers in Glacier National Park – FAQs

 Visitors medical insurance is a health insurance plan for visitors to the U.S. that can provide coverage for illnesses, accidents, hospitalization, and other medical assistance that you may need for incidents that occur after the effective date of the policy.

 Most international travelers prefer to buy visitors medical insurance as a safeguard against the high hospitalization charges in foreign countries.
-Having proper health insurance while you’re travelling abroad is only common sense.
+Having proper health insurance while you’re traveling abroad is only common sense.

-Why buy visitors medical insurance before travelling to Glacier National Park?
+Why buy visitors medical insurance before traveling to Glacier National Park?

 Odds are good that if you’re visiting Glacier National Park, your itinerary is probably full of outdoor, adventurous activities.
 You never know when you’ll take a tumble during a hike and twist your ankle, maybe, or get into a canoeing or kayaking accident.
 The risk of something unexpected happening is greater than if you were staying at a cozy bed & breakfast for the weekend, and you need to have your financial safety net in place.